MurtuNPS/TFAWSEnv/README.md

 10. instances
 11. iam role attached to ec2 instances
 12. group and users who will have access to ec2 via ssm

+# Pre-requisites
+aws account and key pair

+# Usage
+download folder and edit main.tf, terraform.tfvars, instances.csv and sg.csv as per your requirements.
+you may edit windows-userdata.tpl and linux-userdata.tpl to edit user data for your instances if required, current userdata initiallizes the disks for windows and linux run terraform init, validate, plan and apply